Aquaculture by Design

 More Details about the Study Methods:

-Water Quality Mapper: Attached to the rear of the research vessel is a water quality sensor that samples the water every 10 seconds as the boat moves through the oyster farm.
+Water Quality Mapper: Attached to the side of the research vessel is a water quality sensor that samples the water every 10 seconds as the boat moves through the oyster farm.

 It measures parameters such as dissolved oxygen, water temperature, salinity, and chlorophyll.
 Chlorophyll is a plant pigment that is used to determine the amount of phytoplankton in the water.